ricebear-org/ricebear-org.github.io/discord.md

 ### Ring System

 In ricebear, each user has a certain Ring (status) level, which ranges from 5 (lowest status) to 1 (highest status).
 The lower Ring a user is, the higher rank the user is.
 To advance in the hierarchy, just be active in the community and promotions will follow.
+To be a Ring 3, you must pass a Discord knowledge test, as the privileges of being a Ring 3 or above come with responsibility.
 In cases of community mergers where ricebear continues to maintain this system, users from their prior community may obtain equivalent Ring status from their prior community status.

 The Ring system is built to help users recognize active users.
 Ring status is retained and recognized throughout all of ricebear.